Antoniorios17/flask_app__jenkins_elastic_beanstalk/README.md

 ## Troubleshooting

-* Issues to troubleshoot
-  * The pipeline doesn't run after connecting to the repository
-    * Solutions:
-      * Installing the plugin "Pipeline Utility Steps"
-      * Important step! restart the controller after installing new plugins
 * Build stage fails
   * The build failed becuase it was missing python virtual environment
   * Solutions:
   * run the command on the terminal:

-          ```
+       ```bash
        sudo apt install python3.10-venv -y
        ```

   * This will install the virtual environment library to run the build stage

 * Important information
   * When using the jenkins installation script it will take a few minutes to run completely when added to userdata